 As a homeowner, you'll likely come across some uninvited creepy-crawly guests in your home on occasion.
 Here are some of the most common types of bugs (which are really insects) you might find in your home and how they can cause damage.

-Ants are one of the most common insects found in and around homes in the U.S. Outside, they can nest in lawns, walls, stumps and even under foundations.
-They can also find their way indoors through even the tiniest cracks while searching for water and sweet or greasy foods in the kitchen or pantry.
+Ever see a line of ants marching up the side of your counter and straight into your pantry?
+Homeowners know that ants may be a serious sign of trouble.
+Ants can find their way into anything edible and gobble it right up.
+They are one of the most common insects found in and around homes in the United States.
+Outside, they can nest in lawns, walls, stumps and even under foundations.
+They can also find their way indoors through even the tiniest cracks while searching for water and sweet or greasy foods in a kitchen or pantry.

-Bed bugs are small, flat, oval-shaped, reddish-brown insects — they basically look like tiny apple seeds with legs.
+No one wants to climb in bed only to wake up covered in itchy red bites.
+Although bed bugs are not known to spread disease pathogens, they are a nuisance.
+Bed bugs are small, flat, oval-shaped, reddish-brown insects that are often difficult to spot until it's too late.
 They can be found in your home in cracks and crevices, mattress seams, sheets, furniture, electrical outlet plates, behind baseboards and even in picture frames.
-Bed bugs feed on blood, usually while people are sleeping, which gives them a particularly “creepy” reputation.
+The worst part?
+Bed bugs feed on blood, usually while people are sleeping, which makes them an unwanted pest.

 Bed bugs can multiply and spread quickly.
 Bed bugs travel on belongings such as bags, backpacks, suitcases and other items.
 They can be moved from work to school and other places on these items, which means they may be introduced into your home.
 DIY bed bug control can often come up short in the fight against a bed bug infestation because DIY treatments typically only treat the visible bed bugs, while the bigger problem can be the ones that are hiding.
 It's better to bring in professionals who can treat the infestation at its source.